Dtrotman20/HangmanGame_V2/README.md

 # Hangman Game
-A simple hangman game made with React
+A simple hangman game made with React.
+Unit testing has been added to improve code stability.

 ## SETUP
 - Clone respository in your terminal using the command: git clone https://github.com/Dtrotman20/HangmanGame.git